biosustain/apoptosis/report.md

 Some models are able to detect clear design effects with respect to the $\tau$ and $k_d$ parameters.
-For example, for model `m2_ab` the posterior for the effect of design B on the delay parameter $\tau_d$ concentrates above zero for both treatments.
+For example, for model `m2_ab` the posterior for the effect of design B on the delay parameter $\tau_d$ concentrates above zero.

 On the other hand, all of the posterior intervals for design-specific effects on the parameter $k_q$ include zero, showing that none of the models can detect